isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryiv.md

 &#9744;  <i><b>F) Request for alternative Stay-Home Notice (SHN) arrangements</b></i>

-Travellers will, **by default**, serve their Stay-Home Notice (SHN) at an assigned hotel.
-Such hotels are also known as SHN-Dedicated Facility (SDF).
-Due to fast-changing SDF demands, travellers would not be informed of their assigned hotel before arrival in Singapore.
+Travellers will, by default, serve their 10-day Stay-Home Notice (SHN) at an assigned hotel, i.e. an SHN-Dedicated Facility (SDF).
+Payment for a 10-day SHN stay at an SDF, inclusive of food-related costs, is collected during entry approval (see Stage 1A; indicative costs below).
+Due to fast-changing SDF demands, travellers will not be informed of their assigned hotel before arrival.
+Travellers may request for inter-connecting rooms or suites.
+All additional lodging cost will be communicated and collected from the traveller directly by the SDF operator.

-Travellers may apply to complete their SHN at a place of residence instead of at an SDF, in exceptional cases outlined below.
-All applications must be submitted **at least three working days before arrival** in Singapore.

 <table>
   <thead>